 Gone with the wind in the name of freedom......

 The photographs were taken by Gia Coppola in the Joshua Tree National Park, California.
-Inspired by the movie <Picnic At Hanging Rock> (click for the brief intro), she wanted to tell a story about teenage Catholic school girls finding themselves, freedom, and where they belong in this conservative society.
+Inspired by the movie <Picnic At Hanging Rock>, she wanted to tell a story about teenage Catholic school girls finding themselves, freedom, and where they belong in this conservative society.

 The girls were searching for the true voice that spoke to their souls, but it was themselves all along.
-The famous 16 years old movie star Rowan Blanchard embroidered her own words about youth onto the fabrics.
-She wrote about the love, loneliness and all the struggles we experienced in those teenage year.
+The famous 16 years old movie star Rowan Blanchard embroidered her own words about youth onto the fabrics, writing about the love, loneliness and all the struggles we experienced in the teenage years.

 "It was you.
 It was you all along."